CatiaMachado997/TimeTableGenerator/solution_v3/COMPLETE_GUIDE.md

-# Complete Guide: UCTP Solver for New Datasets
+# Complete Guide: CTP Solver for New Datasets

-This comprehensive guide explains how to use the UCTP (University Course Timetabling Problem) solver with your own dataset from scratch.
+This comprehensive guide explains how to use the CTP (Course Timetabling Problem) solver with your own dataset from scratch.

 ## Table of Contents